salvalie/SetWINE/README.md

 SetWine is a Bash script for installing and configuring Wine/Proton WoW64 x86_64 builds with NTsync, DXVK, and Wayland support on Linux systems.
 The script supports Wine and Proton from Kron4ek Repo.
+It can run 64,32 and 16 bit Windows apps with a pure 64 bit x86_64 system.
 ---

 ## 🛠 Features